-Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities, ‘Interce
+Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities

 — Josh Campbell (@joshscampbell) July 21, 2018

-The Obama administration considered prosecuting Assange, but decided against it since the prosecution would also include media outlets that published leaked documents, including the New York Times and the Guardian.
+The Obama administration considered prosecuting Assange but decided against it since the prosecution would also include media outlets that published leaked documents, including the New York Times and the Guardian.
 Thus, the idea of freedom of the press appeared to be preserved for the time being.

 What if I told you that you don’t have to like Julian Assange, that you don’t even have to like his views and methods but still be outraged about your government desperately trying to silence one of the very few independent voices who has repeatedly exposed crimes on BOTH sides? pic.twitter.com/KKkPhizdLy